cmdlab/ML-GWBSE/README.md

 ## Citation
 If you use these codes, please cite
 > T. Biswas, and A. K. Singh.
 "Incorporating quasiparticle and excitonic properties into material discovery." arXiv preprint arXiv:2401.17831 (2024).
+> T. Biswas, and A. K. Singh. "py GWBSE: a high throughput workflow package for GW-BSE calculations." npj Computational Materials 9.1, 22 (2023).